lauraestevens/lauraestevens.github.io/udl.md

 I mean it's not like I'm about to say, "I love passive learning.
 Just let them soak up my vast knowledge!"

-But it really ticks all the boxes --- students can learn from each other, support each other, and form the relationships that make them feel psychologically safe and ready to take the risks needed to learn.So I make liberal use of think-pair-shares, small-group problem-solving, brainstorming sessions --- anything to get students working, together.
+But it really ticks all the boxes --- students can learn from each other, support each other, and form the relationships that make them feel psychologically safe and ready to take the risks needed to learn.
+So I make liberal use of think-pair-shares, small-group problem-solving, brainstorming sessions --- anything to get students working, together.
+Guided notes also help here; whereas a student may just sit and listen without engaging, providing guided notes and making them the backbone of the "I-do/We-do" portions of direct instruction gets students actively participating in class.

 ## For perception and recruiting interest
 ### Lots of different methods of information transfer---both from me and from my students!